What does Princeton’s Jewish community look like?

 What resources are available for Jewish students through the CJL?

-Our beautiful building has three stories with a library, kosher dining hall, pool table, and several sanctuaries.
+Our beautiful building has three stories with a library, kosher dining hall, study and lounge spaces, a TV room, and several sanctuaries.
 We are located in the center of campus, close to many academic buildings and Frist Campus Center.
-The dining hall is part of the University meal plan and hundreds of Jewish and non-Jewish students enjoy the delicious food each week (stir-fry lunches and homemade cookies are among the favorites).
+The dining hall is part of the University meal plan and hundreds of Jewish and non-Jewish students enjoy the delicious food each week (homemade cookies are among the favorites).
 The CJL has a dynamic program and educational staff with diverse religious and cultural backgrounds, including Reform, Conservative and Orthodox rabbis.
-Students are able to use CJL resources in order to help them achieve their goals while at Princeton, whether it be planning a Winter Break trip to India or putting on a CJL theater production.
+Students are able to use CJL resources in order to help them achieve their goals while at Princeton, whether it be planning a Winter Break trip to Greece or putting on a CJL theater production.

 What is Shabbat like at the CJL?